ADitya0955/ML_models/Credit-Card-Fradaulent-Transactions/README.md

 Methodology:

-The approach followed is segmented into the subsequent phases:
+The approach followed is segmented into the subsequent phases: <br>
 1.Initial dataset input <br />
 2.Exploratory Data Analysis <br />
 3.Feature Engineering i.e. transforming the categorical attributes of dataset